parke/lxroot/readme.md

     make  demo3

 After downloading the `.iso` file (which may take several minutes), Demo #3 takes about two minutes to build the three userlands on my computer.
 I have a low TDP CPU, but all files are read and written to a fast ramdisk.
 Userland #3, which contains everything Chromium needs to run, is 1.7GB.
 (This 1.7GB could probably be pruned down significantly, if desired.)
 Demo #3's total disk usage is approximately 5GB of disk space.
 By default, all files will be written inside `/tmp/lxroot-demo`.
-I think you can change this location by editing one line the `Makefile`.
+I think you can change this location by editing one line in `Makefile`.

-At present, sound will probably not work inside Demo #3.
-On my desktop computer, Chromium does run inside Lxroot with working sound (via PulseAudio).
-At present, I don't have sufficient time to investigate why I cannot get sound working inside the Demo.
+At present, sound is disabled in Demo #3.
+If you wish to attempt to enable sound (via PulseAudio), then edit `Makefile` and add `--pulseaudio` to the final line of the `demo3` recipe, as shown below.
+You probably also need to create manually create the `$XDG_RUNTIME_DIR/pulse` directory inside `userland3`.

+    $(bin)/lxroot  -nx  --pulseaudio  $(demo)/demo3/userland2/userland3

 ###  Documentation